Future of state-backed UK lender RBS set to be cleared up

 McEwan is expected to consider various options aimed at refocusing the bank on domestic lending, including speeding up the planned sale of its U.S. business, Citizens, and further slimming the bank's investment activities.

-Sky said RBS was likely to signal it is starting talks with the Treasury on reinstating dividend payments by buying out an instrument, called a dividend access share, that gives the state priority over dividends and has been seen as a major obstacle to privatisation.

-Sky added that it could take several years before regulators in Brussels approve the deal, expected to cost well over 1 billion pounds.

-Another perspective on the bank will come from former Bank of England Deputy Governor Andrew Large, who on Friday will publish the recommendations of his independent review into the bank's lending to small businesses, commissioned by RBS in July.
+Another perspective will come from former Bank of England Deputy Governor Andrew Large, who on Friday will publish the recommendations of his independent review into the bank's lending to small businesses, commissioned by RBS in July.

 Large is expected to be critical of RBS's lending record since it was rescued by the government via a 45.5 billion pound bailout during the 2008 financial crisis.